If your body protector doesn’t fit properly, it won’t be able to offer the full protection that it is designed to.

 A properly fitted body protector reduces injury and protects against soft tissue injuries, including bruising, lacerations and contact burn.
 It will also protect the liver, kidney and spleen.

-This body protector fitting guide will help you find your correct sizing, and includes a video of a professional fitting.
+This body protector fitting guide will help you find your correct sizing.

 How to measure for a body protector

 Measure over light clothing using a soft tape measure in centimetres (cm).